-Since travel has been, and will be, such a huge part of our relationship and both our parents have history with Barbados, we decided to get married there – specifically Oistins in Christ Church.
-Along with 30 of our closest friends and family, we travelled five hours to one of the most beautiful Caribbean islands I’ve ever been to.
-While we went for a full week, we stayed a resort where guests could come for as long or little as they wanted or they could stay at somewhere else on the island.
-Throughout the week we did deep-sea fishing, nightly trips to Bert’s Bar to watch the Sens games, walked the beach, had way too much fun in the pools at the resort, and we took everyone on a private catamaran cruise (which was a very close top highlight next to our wedding day).
+Since travel has been, and will be, such a huge part of our relationship and both our parents have history with Barbados, we decided to get married there – specifically the area of Oistins in Christ Church.
+With 30 of our closest friends and family, we travelled five hours to one of the most beautiful Caribbean islands I’ve ever been to.
+We went for a full week but we stayed at a resort where guests could come for as long or little as they wanted or they could stay at somewhere else on the island.
+Throughout the week we did deep-sea fishing, nightly trips to Bert’s Bar to watch the Sen’s games, walked the beach, had way too much fun in the pools at the resort, and we took everyone on a private catamaran cruise (which was a very close top highlight next to our wedding day).

 For our wedding, we planned a simple ceremony by the beach followed by dinner, dancing, cigars on the beach and then clubbing in town.
-On the day of, I remember wishing that it would rain just to cool down as it was the hottest day during our time there.
+The day was sunny and warm – really warm!
+I remember wishing that it would rain just to cool down as it was the hottest day during our time there.
 We were all dying from the heat and I felt so bad for everyone wearing pants or long dresses.

 Getting ready was easy and relaxing (we didn’t get married till 4:00pm so we had all day to relax).
 We had opted not to do a “first look” and also made sure not to see each other all day – we were restricted to different areas of the resort, I had the pool area with my friends and Robin had the beach.
 He spent his day boogie boarding and I spent it playing in the pool.